bavix/gripmock/README.md

 **Stream behavior:**
 - Each array item is sent as a separate streaming response
-- Configurable delay between messages using `--stream-interval` flag
-- Respects individual stub `delay` settings (takes precedence over global interval)
+- Respects individual stub `delay` settings
 - Supports both JSON and YAML stub formats

 See the [`track-streaming` example](https://github.com/bavix/gripmock/tree/master/examples/projects/track-streaming) for a complete implementation.